Dr. Phonexay Simon Interview on "The Day with Trae" Transcript from Video Interview Below, (my…

 In Western nutrition, Pears are significant sources of fiber, vitamin C, vitamin K, potassium1.
 They contain smaller amounts of calcium, iron, magnesium, riboflavin, vitamin B-6, folate, and copper.
 Most pears, but especially red-skinned pears contain ample amounts of flavonols, anthocyanins, and carotenoids.

 Traditional Chinese Medicine says that pears are cooling, moistening, sweet, and it has a descending direction.
-According to Chinese medicine, the Lungs descend and disperse oxygen out to the rest of the body while the Large Intestine descends our waste.
-When heat occurs, such as with upper respiratory illnesses or constipation, the cooling properties that pears have can help alleviate discomfort.
-Pears are considered “moistening” so it lubricates the bowels for smoother transit, and lubricates the lungs during a time when the air is getting more dry.
+According to Chinese medicine theory, the Lungs descend and disperse oxygen out to the rest of the body while the Large Intestine descends our waste.
+When “heat” occurs, such as upper respiratory illnesses (infection) or constipation (toxicity/inflammation), the cooling properties that pears have can help alleviate discomfort.
+Pears are considered “moistening” so it lubricates the bowels for smoother transit, and lubricates the lungs during a time when the air is getting drier.

 A handful of pecans is all you need to get the health benefits that these delicious nuts have to offer.
 One serving of pecans is packed with healthy fats, helps lower cholesterol.
 Additionally, it is a good source of fiber and protein.
 It also has over a dozen vitamins and minerals including vitamin A and E, calcium, potassium, zinc and many more.

-High quality honey, especially local honey, is beneficial for the immune system3.
+High-quality honey, especially local honey, is beneficial for the immune system3.
 The reasoning for using local honey is that pollination of local flowers helps expose the immune system to these local pollens.
 This effectively desensitizes the immune system so that it does not overreact to its local natural environment.
+Another type of mega-immune promoting honey is Manuka Honey which is supposed to be a type of raw wild honey from New Zealand.
+Local honey makes more sense when considering the “exposure” theory, but the New Zealand honey should theoretically be less adulterated by pollutants, but really, any real honey is a living food.

 Recently, research such as this one4 found in Diabetes Care is aimed at looking at the blood sugar controlling properties of cinnamon.
 In Chinese Medicine, cinnamon is used to invigorate blood vessels, warm the Yang, and improve digestion.